itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 # Example

-Now that we have explained the API for configuring simulations, we are now in the position to develop a simple, retirement simulation based on the following scenario:
+Now that we have explained the API for configuring simulations, we are now in the position to develop a simple retirement simulation based on the following scenario:

 *Let's assume that you are 27 years old with an initial investment of `$`10,000, and you invest `$`625 each month until early retirement at age 60.
 Assume further that the yearly interest rate on investments is .07, and inflation is .035.
 Upon reaching 60 years old, we will assume you will withdraw `$`2,200 per month until reaching age 85.*